ASE G1 Maintenance & Lt. Repair Practice Test

 Answer A is wrong.
 All other lights are functioning normally.
 A quick check of the bulb and its socket is in order.

 Answer C is correct.
-A single bulb or it is associated socket is most likely at fault.
-In a brake light or parallel circuit, one bulb can burn out while the others are unaffected.
+A single bulb or associated socket is most likely at fault.
+One bulb can burn out in a brake light or parallel circuit, while the others are unaffected.

 Answer D is wrong.
 An open fuse element results in no brake lights.

 2. A hydroboost brake system has a hard brake pedal and reduced braking performance.
-Which of the following would result in this condition?
+Which of the following could be the cause?

 - A. Aerated brake fluid.